okakc/okakc/README.md

-- 👋 Hi, I’m @okakc
-- 📞 My discord - okakc
+- 📞 My discord - mujchina42
-- 📃 My telegram - okakc
+- 📃 My telegram - ArchKDE
-- 🌱 I’m currently learning Python

 <!---
 okakc/okakc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.